 Weber Q2200 Overview

-With the addition of a lid thermometer, electronic ignition, and the infinite control gas valve make the Q2200 hard to beat.
+Adding a lid thermometer, electronic ignition, and the infinite control gas valve make the Q2200 hard to beat.
 I also like the sloped body that allows grease to flow directly to the removable grease cup mounted underneath.

 Conclusion